FailAcademy/learning/wdp-vancouver/_slides/week-03/02-gulp.md

 1. What Gulp is for and how we install it
 2. How to set up Gulp in our project
 3. How to create named tasks
+4. How to set-up ESLint in our project
-4. Why automation is important
+5. Why automation is important

 ---
 template: inverse